 - Check the temperature of car seats, harnesses and seat belts before your child gets into the car.
 Hot metal, plastic or leather can burn your child.
 If surfaces are hot, cover them with a damp cloth and then help your child into the car.

 - Don’t loosen your child’s harness in summer – it must fit snugly whether he’s awake or asleep.
+A loose harness can put your child at risk of injury in a crash.

 - Stick visors and shades to the windows, or hang a damp towel over the window (but check it doesn’t stop the driver from seeing the road from side or rear windows) to protect your child from the sun.
 But note that putting a hood or bonnet over a capsule to protect a baby from the sun reduces air circulation.